-We will be available to answer questions that you have regarding your account.
+We will be available to answer questions that you may have regarding your account.
 We will have the ability to select the model portfolio(s) as well as the ability to reallocate funds from or to the model portfolio(s) and funds in other accounts over which you have granted us discretionary authority.
-There are other model portfolios not recommended by our firm, that could be appropriate for you and that are less costly than models recommended by our firm.
+There may be other model portfolios not recommended by our firm that are suitable for you and that may be less costly than models recommended by our firm.
 No guarantees can be made that your financial goals or objectives will be achieved through the Model Portfolio Solutions program or by a recommended/selected model portfolio.
 Further, no guarantees of performance can ever be offered by our firm.
-Please refer to Item 8 - Methods of Analysis, Investment Strategies and Risk of Loss for more details.
+Please refer to sections Methods of Analysis, Investment Strategies and Risk of Loss of Item 6 - Portfolio Manager Selection and Evaluation for more details.